 The section from Guildford to Reigate with St Marthas, Albury Down, White Down, Box Hill and Colley Hill is more challenging.

-Whilst the route is well signed throughout, an up to date map or GPS mapping is essential.
+The route is well signed throughout, but we always recommend following an up to date map or GPS mapping.

 Top Tips for Enjoying the Trail